spear-sim/spear/docs/content_guidelines.md

     |                                  # group_0000, group_0001, etc and each child StaticMeshComponent
     |                                  # should be named mesh_0000, mesh_0001, etc.
     |                                  #
+    ├── metadata_0000                  # Each Actor must have a MetadataComponent that is a child of the top-level
+    |                                  # Component in order to show up in semantic segmentation images, to be
+    |                                  # referred to by name in our spear Python module, and to be exported to
+    |                                  # other physics simulators correctly.
+    |                                  #
     ├── urdf_joint_0000                # A UrdfJointComponent is a PhysicsConstraintComponent with additional state
     |                                  # and functionality.
 Each joint connects a parent and a child component, and
     |                                  # the joint component itself should be a sibling of the child component it is
     |                                  # connecting.
-We do not allow joints to connect sibling components, or grandparents
+We do not allow joints to connect sibling components, or
-    |                                  # and grandchildren, even though this is permitted in Unreal, because this
+    |                                  # grandparents and grandchildren, even though this is permitted in Unreal,
-    |                                  # type of joint is not always easy to simulate in other physics engines.
+    |                                  # because this type of joint is not always easy to simulate in other physics
+    |                                  # engines.
     |                                  #
     ├── urdf_joint_0001                #
     ├── ...                            #